Rod licenses *all members need a current EA rod license to fish

 These are available for the "Park" stretch (see downloadable map) from Durham County Council on the Park side of the river only, from the Cong Burn upstream to Crichton Avenue for £3.60 per day and must be purchased in advance.
 Please follow this web link for more information : purchase a day ticket.

-A full member may purchase a guest ticket to take a friend fishing on club waters, apart from the month of October where no guest tickets are available.
+A full member may purchase a guest permit to take a friend fishing on club waters, apart from the month of October where no guest tickets are available.
 Fees per day: Brown Trout and Coarse Fish £10, Salmon and Sea Trout £20.

 Other club matters